 The Other

-The Other is in control of Farid’s life, recording a continuous 220x165° HD panorama of all their immediate sights and sounds, facilitated by a headband fitted with miniature camera lenses and microphones.
-Farid will witness every waking moment of the Other’s life: from brushing their teeth, to their commute, their work and social life, and their most intimate moments with their partner, family, and friends.
+Wearing a pair of glasses fitted with miniature camera lenses and microphones, the Other will broadcast a continuous 24-hours a day, 7-days, 360° HD panorama of all their immediate sights and sounds.
+This will be streamed online, in the gallery, and directly to Farid’s VR headset, who will witness every waking moment of the Other’s life: from brushing their teeth, to their commute, their work and social life, and their most intimate moments with their partner, family, and friends.

 The Other

-The Other is in control of Farid’s life, recording a continuous 220x165° HD panorama of all their immediate sights and sounds, facilitated by a headband fitted with miniature camera lenses and microphones.
-Farid will witness every waking moment of the Other’s life: from brushing their teeth, to their commute, their work and social life, and their most intimate moments with their partner, family, and friends.
+Wearing a pair of glasses fitted with miniature camera lenses and microphones, the Other will broadcast a continuous 24-hour a days, 7 days, 360° HD panorama of all their immediate sights and sounds.
+This will be streamed online, in the gallery, and directly to Farid’s VR headset, who will witness every waking moment of the Other’s life: from brushing their teeth, to their commute, their work and social life, and their most intimate moments with their partner, family, and friends.

 The Other Concept